LandRegistry/local-land-charges-stub/README.md

 To start the service, run the run.sh file in Terminal (i.e. ./run.sh).
 If using Windows, run the run_in_windows.bat file in a cmd window.

+You may need to update the bat file code to use py or python3, instead of python, depending on your PATH configuration.

+Alternativety you can run docker-compose up --build -d, if you are using Docker.

 Check application is running using http://localhost:9998/health

 The base URL for the application will run on http://localhost:9998/v1.0/local-land-charges (See swagger documentation for details of the available endpoints)